jessepav/lacygoill-wiki-backup/vim/highlighting.md

 ## ?

-Document that running a  `:hi` command to (re)set an attribute  has no effect on the other ones.
+Document that  running a  `:highlight` command  to (re)set  an attribute  has no effect on the other ones.

-    :hi SpecialKey
+    :highlight SpecialKey
     SpecialKey     xxx term=bold ctermfg=145 guifg=#afafaf˜
-    :hi SpecialKey guifg=#121212
+    :highlight SpecialKey guifg=#121212
-    :hi SpecialKey
+    :highlight SpecialKey
     SpecialKey     xxx term=bold ctermfg=145 guifg=#121212˜
                        ^-------------------^
                        did not change